The following abbreviations and acronyms used in this disclosure statement are defined below:

 Existing environmental laws and regulations may be revised and new laws and regulations seeking to protect the environment may be adopted or become applicable to the Company.
 These laws and regulations could require the Company to limit the use or output of certain facilities, restrict the use of certain fuels, install pollution controls, remediate environmental contamination, remove or reduce environmental hazards, or prevent or limit the development of resources.
 Revised or additional laws and regulations that increase compliance costs or restrict operations, particularly if costs are not fully recoverable from customers, could have a material adverse effect on the Company's results of operations and cash flows.

 In December 2011, the EPA finalized the Mercury and Air Toxics Standards rules that will require reductions in mercury and other air emissions from coal- and oil-fired electric utility steam generating units.
 Montana-Dakota evaluated the pollution control technologies needed at its electric generation resources to comply with this rule and determined that the Lewis & Clark Station near Sidney, Montana, will require additional particulate matter control for non-mercury metal emissions.
 Montana-Dakota has further evaluated pollution control options and intends to comply with the rule by making scrubber modifications, including installation of a mist eliminator and sieve tray.
-Controls must be in place by April 16, 2015, or April 16, 2016, if a one-year extension is granted for completion of the pollution control project.
-Because a one-year extension is needed to install the pollution control project, Montana-Dakota submitted a timely request for approval of a one-year compliance extension to the Montana DEQ on November 24, 2014.
-On January 30, 2015, the Montana DEQ approved the one-year extension.
+With a one-year extension granted on January 30, 2015, by the Montana DEQ, controls must be in place by April 16, 2016.

 On August 15, 2014, the EPA published a final rule under Section 316(b) of the Clean Water Act, establishing requirements for water intake structures at existing steam electric generating facilities.
 The purpose of the rule is to reduce impingement and entrainment of fish and other aquatic organisms at cooling water intake structures.
 The majority of the Company's electric generating facilities are either not subject to the rule requirements or have completed studies that project compliance expenditures are not material.
 The Lewis & Clark Station will complete a study by 2018 that will be used to determine any required controls.
 It is unknown at this time what controls are required or if compliance costs will be material.
 The installation schedule for any required controls would be established with the permitting agency after the study is completed.

-Hydraulic fracturing is an important common practice used by Fidelity that involves injecting water, sand, a water-thickening agent called guar, and trace amounts of chemicals, under pressure, into rock formations to stimulate oil, NGL and natural gas production.
+Fidelity uses hydraulic fracturing, an important common practice that involves injecting water, sand, a water-thickening agent called guar, and trace amounts of chemicals, under pressure, into rock formations to stimulate oil, NGL and natural gas production.
 Fidelity follows state regulations for well drilling and completion, including regulations for hydraulic fracturing and recovered fluids disposal.
-Fracturing fluid constituents are reported on state or national websites.
+Fidelity reports fracturing fluid constituents on state or national websites.
 The EPA is developing a study to review potential effects of hydraulic fracturing on underground sources of drinking water; the results of that study could impact future legislation or regulation.
-The BLM has released draft well stimulation regulations for hydraulic fracturing operations.
-If implemented, the BLM regulations would affect only Fidelity's operations on BLM-administered lands.
-If adopted as proposed, the BLM regulations, along with other legislative initiatives and regulatory studies, proceedings or initiatives at federal or state agencies that focus on the hydraulic fracturing process, could result in additional compliance, reporting and disclosure requirements.
-Future legislation or regulation could increase compliance and operating costs, as well as delay or inhibit the Company's ability to develop its oil, NGL and natural gas reserves.
+The BLM issued well stimulation regulations for hydraulic fracturing operations, effective June 24, 2015, that impact Fidelity’s compliance, reporting and disclosures on operations only on BLM-administered lands.
+The BLM's regulations could increase Fidelity's compliance and operating costs, as well as delay or inhibit the Company's ability to develop its oil, NGL and natural gas reserves.

-On August 16, 2012, the EPA published a final NSPS rule for the oil and natural gas industry.
-The NSPS rule phases in over two years.
+On August 16, 2012, the EPA published a final NSPS rule for the oil and natural gas industry that took effect in phases.
 The first phase was effective October 15, 2012, and primarily covers natural gas wells that are hydraulically fractured.
 Under the new rule, gas vapors or emissions from the natural gas wells must be captured or combusted utilizing a high-efficiency device.
-Additional reporting requirements and control devices covering oil and natural gas production equipment were phased in for certain new oil and gas facilities effective January 2015.
-This new rule's impacts on Fidelity, WBI Energy Transmission and WBI Energy Midstream are not expected to be material and are likely to include implementing recordkeeping, reporting and testing requirements and purchasing and installing required equipment.
+Effective January 2015, additional reporting requirements and control devices covering oil and natural gas production equipment were phased in for certain new oil and gas facilities.
+This rule's impacts on Fidelity, WBI Energy Transmission and WBI Energy Midstream are not expected to be material and have included implementing recordkeeping, reporting and testing requirements and purchasing and installing required equipment.

 Initiatives to reduce GHG emissions could adversely impact the Company's operations.